LocationDallas, United States

 Architects in ChargeJuan Miró, FAIA; Miguel Rivera, FAIA; Ken Jones, AIA

-From the architect.
+Text description provided by the architects.
 Located on one of the few lots in Dallas elevated enough to enjoy a view of the downtown skyline, the five-story Vertical House rises dramatically above the treetops to capture views of the surrounding gardens and the skyline beyond.
 Characterized by clean lines, sheer glass walls, and sculptural sun shades, this sharply-detailed house offers an intriguing counterpoint to the tropical ambiance of its forest-like setting.

 The client, an avid collector of exotic plants, wanted a house that would not only maximize views of the site, but also maintain privacy from neighboring properties.
 In response, the house was conceived as two interlocking, contrasting volumes: one half is transparent and oriented toward views of the gardens, while the other half is solid and geared toward providing privacy to the spaces within.
 Each floor contains a specific portion of the program, with more public spaces situated on the transparent side of the structure, and vice versa.